 The man who got Joe Root with a ‘Jafer’

-Chohan, 20, is a second-year student – he is studying International Relations – at Loughborough University, where the ECB National Performance Centre is based.
+Chohan, 21, is studying International Relations at Loughborough University, where the ECB National Performance Centre is based.
 He dismissed Root and Ben Duckett and has also spent time at Adil Rashid’s own cricket centre.

 Root made the recommendation to the Yorkshire coaching staff, who offered the Londoner a trial and followed through with the offer of a contract.